 Hardware Development Kit

 The Hardware Development Kit was a ‘hobbyists hardware kit’ for the Coupé.
-Half the circuitry provided the user with parallel I/O ports, and the other half was the Search: “Kaleidoscope” which enabled manipulation of the RGB video signals to give a palette of theoretically 32,768 colours with 2,048 per screen with line interrupts.
+Half the circuitry provided the user with parallel I/O ports, and the other half was The Kaleidoscope which enabled manipulation of the RGB video signals to give a palette of theoretically 32,768 colours with 2,048 per screen with line interrupts.

 The Hardware Development Kit was released by Search: “SamCo” as a kit to solder up for £29.99.

-It was also sold built up with just the Kaleidoscope circuitry (no I/O components) and marketed seperately as the Search: “Kaleidoscope” which retailed for £34.99 and housed in the usual white interface box.
+It was also sold built up with just the Kaleidoscope circuitry (no I/O components) and marketed separately as The Kaleidoscope which retailed for £34.99 and housed in the usual white interface box.

 The colour changing circuitry was just 1 extra chip on top of the address decoding logic, 8 resistors and 3 transistors forming 3 simple Resistor DACs which drove the transistors to pull down on the red, green and blue video signals.